You can’t teach attitude

 "The skills of thinking ahead and planning in my last job have been so useful.
 The skill of being able to anticipate what will happen and solve problems – I use that all the time.
 Having an academic background has helped me retain information quickly."

-— Jordy.
-Former Anaesthetic Technician, now carpentry apprentice.
+— Jordy, former Anaesthetic Technician, now apprentice builder.

 "As a mum who became a leading hand, the skills of being a parent are so helpful.
 I’m comfortable telling people what to do.
 I understand other’s experiences and I know how to be encouraging."

 — Vee, Mum and Leading Hand.